NBTA provides many opportunities for members to engage through areas of interest, including volunteering for committees.

 promote the importance and value of a high-quality, publicly funded education system.

-Advise and make recommendations pertaining to internal NBTA communication such as website, social media and resources for NBTA School Reps.
+Advise and make recommendations pertaining to internal and external NBTA communications such as publications, public relations, and resources for School Reps.

 Indicate your interest to serve on a committee when you register for the NBTA each year.